genkikondo/GKImagePicker/README.md

 ## Features

++ Grab a new image from your camera or an existing image from your gallery
 + Zoom and crop in any way you wish
 + Rotate image (tap the screen to show menu)
 + Takes into account UIImageOrientation so the images will show up the way they were intended